 - wp = worst power

-- wo = worst one (Fast NMOS & Slow PMOS)
+- wo = worst one (fast NMOS & slow PMOS)

-- wz = worst zero (Slow NMOS & Fast PMOS)
+- wz = worst zero (slow NMOS & fast PMOS)

-Monte Carlo Simulation in Circuit Design
+Monte Carlo Simulation

-Monte Carlo analysis is based on statistical distributions.
-It realistically simulates mismatching and process variation.
-On each simulation run, it calculates every parameter randomly according to a statistical distribution model.
-With this analysis, you will see in which region your circuit will work most of the time.
+It realistically simulates mismatches and process variation.
+During each simulation run, it calculates every variation parameter randomly according to a statistical distribution model.

 But in real fabrication cases, if the NMOS is thin, the PMOS transistor will have also similar thickness.
 This area is shown in the yellow region.